 As with so many Big Tech companies, Facebook is in the people business.
 Its users are the real product, and like a mold, its tendrils reach into every fleshy inch of the human mind, grasping at whatever data it can find.

 Whenever you update your status on Facebook or like a photo on Instagram, you’re offering up data to the machine.
-Companies want to know you to better advertise their products to you, and by offering platforms for self-expression, Facebook makes it easy for billions of users to hand over that information.
+Companies want to know you to better advertise their products to you, and by offering platforms for self-expression,

 Why Giphy matters